fieldtrip/website/workshop/practicalmeeg2022/handson_sensoranalysis.md

 Time-frequency analysis based on multitapers can be performed by the function **[ft_freqanalysis](/reference/ft_freqanalysis)**.
 The function uses a sliding time window for which the power is calculated for a given frequency.
 Prior to calculating the power by discrete Fourier transforms the data are 'tapered'.
 Several orthogonal tapers can be used for each time window.
 The power is calculated for each tapered data segment and then combined.

 Here, we demonstrate this functionality, by focussing on frequencies > 30 Hz, using a fixed length time window.
-The cfg settings are largely similar to the fixed time-window Hanning-tapered analysis demonstrated above, but in addition you need to specify the multitaper smoothing parameter, with an optional specification of the type of taper used.
-Note that by default the 'mtmconvol' method applies multitapers, unless otherwise specified by the content of cfg.taper.
-A heuristic for the specification of the `tapsmofrq` parameter, which in FieldTrip is a number that expresses the half bandwidth of smoothing in Hz., would be to use an integer number of the frequency resolution, determined by the corresponding frequency's specified time window.
+The `cfg` settings are largely similar to the fixed time-window Hanning-tapered analysis demonstrated above, but in addition you need to specify the multitaper smoothing parameter, with an optional specification of the type of taper used.
+Note that by default the 'mtmconvol' method applies multitapers, unless otherwise specified by the content of `cfg.taper`.
+A heuristic for the specification of the `cfg.tapsmofrq` parameter, which is a number that expresses the half bandwidth of smoothing in Hz, would be to use an integer number of the frequency resolution, determined by the corresponding frequency's specified time window.
 The relationship between the smoothing parameter (`tapsmofrq`), the time window length (`t_ftimwin`) and the number of tapers used, is given by (see [Percival and Walden (1993)](http://lccn.loc.gov/92045862)):

 `K = 2*t_ftimwin*tapsmofrq-1`, where K is required to be larger than 0.

 K is the number of tapers applied; the more, the greater the smoothing.

     cfg           = [];
     cfg.method    = 'mtmconvol';
     cfg.output    = 'pow';
     cfg.foi       = 30:5:80;
     cfg.t_ftimwin = ones(1,numel(cfg.foi)).*0.2;
     cfg.tapsmofrq = ones(1,numel(cfg.foi)).*10;
     cfg.taper     = 'dpss';